MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

     ![Sample encrypted email from Lynne Robbins. ](../Media/EncryptedEmail.png)

-1. The customized configuration has social IDs activated, because both options are available.
+1. In the customized configuration, both authentication options are available, indicating that social ID sign-in is enabled.
 Select **Sign in with a One-time passcode** to receive a limited time passcode.

 1. Go to your personal email portal and open the message with subject **Your one-time passcode to view the message**.